-If anything I am more of a home improvement type guy then I am any sort of gardener, for sure, or even a landscaper.
-I mean – I use the distinction as a Home & Garden website and I use it pretty loosely.
-But still I find myself, as a home improvement type guy, involved with many matters in the yard.
+If anything I am more of a home improvement type guy than I am any sort of gardener, for sure, or even a landscaper.
+I mean – I use the distinction as a Home & Garden website but I use it pretty loosely.
+But still I find myself involved with many matters in the yard.

-Through the years I’ve been invited to media events for some major lawn and landscape brands – *ahem* Pennington Seed and *ahem ahem* John Deere, good timmmmesss, DESPITE the fact that my own yard is, to put it nicely … pretty much a work in progress.
-I guess my attention is currently focused elsewhere.
+Through the years, I’ve attended media events for some major lawn and landscape brands – *ahem* Pennington Seed and *ahem ahem* John Deere, good timmmmesss.
+This DESPITE the fact that my own yard is, to put it nicely … pretty much a work in progress.
+(See: Learning How to Landscape.)

 Still I guess I do a good enough job on these trips to get the repeat invites.
 My latest, and now two weeks ago, to AMES Camp Hill, PA HQ.
 (You may have known the parent company as Ames True Temper in the past, but see below for info on the recent name change.)
 I was summoned for an event affably called Tool School 2014.